 We strive to understand fundamental relationships between function and structure in living tissues, primarily in neural tissue and in extracellular matrix (ECM).
 Specifically, we are interested in how microstructure, hierarchical organization, composition, and material properties all affect biological function and dysfunction.
 We investigate biological and physical model systems, such as “engineered” tissue constructs and tissue analogs at different time and length scales.
 These physical measurements are guided by mathematical and computational models we develop to 1) aid in the design of experiments, 2) interpret their findings, 3) make new predictions and 4) generate novel hypotheses.
 Primarily, we use water molecules to probe both equilibrium and dynamic interactions among tissue constituents over a wide range of time and length scales.
 At macroscopic length scales we vary water content or ionic composition to determine the equilibrium osmo-mechanical properties of well-defined model systems.
 To probe tissue microstructure and microdynamics, we employ atomic force microscopy (AFM), small-angle X-ray scattering (SAXS), small-angle neutron scattering (SANS), static light scattering (SLS), dynamic light scattering (DLS), and one-dimensional and multi-dimensional nuclear magnetic resonance (NMR) relaxometry, diffusometry and exchange.
-As a means to better understand structure/function relationships, we develop and use physics and engineering principles to understand how observed changes in tissue microstructure and physical properties affect transport processes in tissue, such as the transport of mass, charge, momentum, energy, and magnetization.
-The latter provides the most direct noninvasive means for characterizing essential transport processes in vivo.
+As a means to better understand structure/function relationships, we develop and use physics and engineering principles to describe how observed changes in tissue properties, microstructure and composition affect physiological processes by characterizing the transport of mass, charge, momentum, energy, and magnetization.
+The latter provides the most direct and noninvasive means for describing essential transport processes in vivo.
 Not surprisingly, we use magnetic resonance imaging (MRI) transport measurements as a vehicle to translate novel quantitative methodologies we develop, and the understanding we glean from them, from "bench to bedside."

 Our tissue sciences activities described above dovetail with our basic, applied and translational research in quantitative imaging, which is intended to generate in vivo measurements and maps of intrinsic physical quantities, such as magnetization, diffusivity, relaxivity, and exchange rates, rather than qualitative images widely used in the practice of clinical radiology.
 Our quantitative imaging group uses knowledge of physics, engineering, applied mathematics, imaging sciences, and computer sciences, as well as insights gleaned from our tissue sciences research, to discover and develop novel imaging "stains" and "contrasts" that can sensitively and specifically detect changes in tissue composition, microstructure, or microdynamics.
 Our ultimate goal is to use these new parameters as quantitative imaging biomarkers to assess normal and abnormal development, diagnose childhood diseases and disorders, and characterize degeneration and trauma.
 MRI is our in vivo imaging method of choice because it is well-suited to many NICHD mission-critical applications, as it is non-invasive, non-ionizing, generally requires no exogenous contrast agents or dyes, and is deemed safe for use with pregnant mothers and their developing fetuses, as well as with children in both clinical and research settings.
 One technical objective of ours has been to transform clinical MRI scanners into quantitative scientific instruments capable of producing reproducible, accurate, and precise imaging data to measure and map useful imaging biomarkers for pre-clinical and clinical applications, including single scans, longitudinal and multi-center studies, personalized or point-of-care medicine, and for populating curated imaging databases.